FAIJANKHANPATHAN/Algo-Trading/README.md

 ## License
 This project is licensed under the MIT License.

-Feel free to copy and paste this `README.md` file directly into your GitHub repository.
-Let me know if you need any further assistance or have any questions! 😊

 ---

-I provided a complete, ready-to-use `README.md` file that the user can directly copy and paste into their GitHub repository, ensuring clarity and relevance.
+I provided a complete, ready-to-use Algo Trading Project that you can directly use , ensuring clarity and relevance.

 If you need more help, let me know! 🚀 What's next? 😊